AndrewMaksimchuk/note/README.md

+- javascript/typescript:
+    In TypeScript, just as in ECMAScript 2015, any file containing
+    a top-level import or export is considered a module.
+Conversely,
+    a file without any top-level import or export declarations is
+    treated as a script whose contents are available in the global
+    scope (and therefore to modules as well).

 - node.js/redis:
     `redis-cli --scan` - List of keys.
     `redis-cli MONITOR` - All commands received by the active Redis instance will be printed to the standard output.